gillesboisson/vscode_opengl_glfw_template/Readme.md

 It is based on vscode c/c++ extension [More info on how it works here](https://code.visualstudio.com/docs/languages/cpp)

-As I'm c++ young padawan (coming from far far away WebGL), now as it works only on mac it would good to have a cross plateform solution.
+As I'm c++ young padawan (coming from far far away WebGL), now it works only on mac it would good to have a cross plateform solution.
 Don't hesitate to give me feedback or pull request for cross plateform implementation.